More seniors are taking loans against their homes

 More seniors are taking loans against their homes 1

-As she turned into getting on in years and her sources dwindled, Virginia Rayford took out a special form of mortgage in 2008 that she was hoping could assist her in staying in her three-bedroom Washington rowhouse for the relaxation of her existence.
+As she turned into getting on in years and her sources dwindled, Virginia Rayford took out a special form of mortgage in 2008 that she was hoping could assist her in staying in her three-bedroom Washington rowhouse for the remainder of her existence.

 Economy & Business Alerts